gkane26/rforage/README.md

 # rforage: Package to import MedPC raw data files from foraging task into an R data frame

 To install, make sure you have the devtools package.
-If not,: <br/>
+If not, run: <br/>
 ``install.packages("devtools")``

 Next, install this package directly from github: <br/>